 How Can I Prevent Meltdowns?

 Preventing meltdowns begins with managing sensory overload in your child’s environment.
-Consider: reducing visual clutter in main living spaces, using softer lighting or dimmer switches, establishing quiet zones where your child can retreat when overwhelmed, minimizing competing noises (TV + conversation + appliances running simultaneously), and maintaining consistent daily routines to reduce cognitive load.
+Consider reducing visual clutter in main living spaces, using softer lighting or dimmer switches, establishing quiet zones where your child can retreat when overwhelmed, minimizing competing noises (TV + conversation + running appliances), and maintaining consistent daily routines to reduce cognitive load.

 Practical prevention also includes: ensuring adequate sleep and nutrition (physiological dysregulation can trigger meltdowns), teaching age-appropriate coping strategies during calm moments, creating visual schedules for transitions, using a ‘calm-down corner’ with sensory tools like weighted blankets and noise-canceling headphones, and learning your child’s unique warning signs to intervene early.